Muhammad Essa: KRL

 He moved to Khan Research Laboratories, and helped them finish third in the 2007–08 season.
-The same year, he played in the Geo Super Football League for Quetta Zorawar as captain.
+The same year, he played in the Super Football League for Quetta Zorawar as captain.
 Although his team came second in the league round and lost in the semi-final in the knock-out round of the tournament, he was awarded the SFL 2007 Player of the Tournament trophy.

 K-Electric

 In 2009, he moved to K-Electric, where he served both as a player and assistant coach in the last years.
-He also played in the 2010 season that the Geo Super Football League for Karachi Energy beating Quetta Zorawar 1–0 in final.
+He also played in the 2010 season that the Super Football League for Karachi Energy beating Quetta Zorawar 1–0 in final.

 International career

 Essa started at the under-16 level in 1995, and went on to play for the under-19 side.
-He was discovered by then Pakistan youth team and under-23 manager John Layton back in early 1999, and found his way into the Pakistan national football team soon enough, receiving his first cap in 2001.
+He was discovered by youth team coach John Layton back in early 1999, and found his way into the Pakistan national football team soon enough.
 In 2004, Essa was called up to the Pakistan U-23 squad for the 2004 South Asian games.
 He ended the tournament as top scorer and was player of the tournament, and helped Pakistan win the gold medal.
 His goal in the semi final against Sri Lanka which ultimately ended in a 1–1 draw until the penalty shootout took Pakistan all the way to the final against India, where Abdul Aziz's goal gave Pakistan a 1–0 victory.
 Essa scored his first senior international goal in a free-kick against India, in the first match of the 2005 Pakistan-India friendly series at the Ayub National Stadium in Quetta to tie the game 1–1 with minutes to go before the final whistle.
 He scored again in the 3–0 win against India at the Punjab Stadium in Lahore.
 He was named player of series at the end.

 In 2006, he captained the Pakistan under 23 side at the 2006 South Asian Games, winning another gold medal.
 After advancing from the group stages, Essa's strike against Nepal led Pakistan to the final against Sri Lanka, which ended in a victory for the Green Shirts thanks to a goal by Adeel Ahmed in the half time.
 He also captained the under-23 side at the 2006 Asian Games.

 He retained his captaincy for the 2008 AFC Challenge Cup qualification campaign.
 Despite a 2–0 win against Chinese Taipei in the first match, Pakistan lost 7–1 to Sri Lanka, which made Pakistan's 9–2 demolition of Guam meaningless as they finished behind on points to Sri Lanka, thus failing to qualify for the main round.
 Because of injury, Essa had to miss the 2008 SAFF Championship.

 He retired from the national team during the 2009 SAFF Championship, following a fallout with the international team manager György Kottán.